Arizona Hot Springs

 I stayed awake just long enough to watch the moon set over the canyon…it was so bright!

 About the trail

 The trail head is located about 35 miles southeast of Las Vegas, just across the Arizona state line, off of route 93.
 (It’s actually the same parking lot as the Liberty Bell Arch hike I did not too long ago.)

 There are a few different options that you can take, trail wise.
 We opted to do the loop; starting off by going through White Rock Canyon, and then returning via Hot Springs Canyon.

 Note: This trail is closed from around May 15th – September 30th, due to extreme heat.
-However, to get to the Hot Springs, you can either hike in like we were doing, or take a a kayak or canoe.
-I’m pretty sure that access via boat remains open year round, but don’t quote me on that.
+I’m pretty sure that access via canoe or kayak remains open year round, but don’t quote me on that…